 Another easy and fun way to squeeze in some concepts is to grab Dragon Dictionary, a pencil, a paperclip….and yes, a dictionary.
 I’m old school like that.
 Students will use their spinner to spin 3 time and learn about three new words.
 We are bringing the dictionary back everyone!

 When adding pages to my February unit…I found myself adding more and more Chinese New Year themed printables.
 Because of this, I have made a Chinese New Year Mini Unit that has only the Chinese New Year Printables!

-Of course from there I had trouble stopping making MORE mini units!
+Of course you may know by now, I also love no prep for those crazy holidays!
 February just would not be complete without also including a Valentine’s Day mini unit!
 Have kiddos get through that day of candy hearts with some fun printables from my Valentine’s Day Mini Unit.

 All of these mini units are also included in my Second Grade February No Prep Literacy and Math Unit.
 A vast majority of my goodies are geared towards second graders , but can also be used for superstar first graders or struggling third graders.

 As you can see, I heart February and I hope you do too now!